osmose-collective/mobile-wallet/TRANSLATING.md

 # Translations

-You can help out by translating the ARK Mobile project to your language!
+You can help out by translating the OSMOSE Mobile project to your language!

 ## Steps